kristoff-it/zig-okredis/REPLIES.md

 - `.Nil` for when the reply is `nil`

 The last case is there just for convenience, as it's basically equivalent to making the expected return type an optional.
+Adding `.Nil` basically makes `OrErr` your one-stop-shop for error checking.

 **In general it's a good idea to wrap most reply types with `OrErr`.**